 While there are many different brands and different types of floss around, it’s obvious that some will be better for your teeth and gums than others.
 While dentists will always recommend a brand designed or produced by those who work in dentistry, versus those who are just wanting to make a profit.
 There are some aspects of your floss that can be more beneficial to your dental health.

 If you have teeth that are close together, you may have experienced the “shredding” effect when you floss.
 To avoid this, dentists recommend you seek a floss with a wax coating that allows it to slide between your teeth easier and more efficiently.
 The wax will also allow the floss to hold together better.
 Finally, if you have a hard time using traditional string floss, look for floss that has a handle.
 Many people find this type of floss to be more effective for their flossing needs, and it allows them to have an easier time flossing, which is the most beneficial overall.

 Del Mar, California Dentist Here for Your Needs

 Flossing is incredibly important, and it’s something your teeth and mouth will thank you for later in life.
 Still, even with flossing and brushing, our teeth will still need extra help to be as healthy as possible, so it’s important that you seek the help that you’ll need to keep your teeth and gums in the best shape possible.
-When you need a professional to help you with your dental health needs, contact the team at the dental office of Curtis L. Chan, D.D.S.
+When you need a professional to help you with your dental health needs, contact the team at the Del Mar, California office of Curtis L. Chan, D.D.S.
 Our team is ready and happy to help you with your dental needs, and we are ready to help you achieve the healthy mouth you’ve always wanted.
-Call our office today to see how we can help you with your oral health needs at (858) 481–9090.
+Call our San Diego, California office today to see how we can help you with your oral health needs at (858) 481–9090.

 Comments are closed.